Greece Moments Greece Moments

 Turtles in the Chalandra River

-To the east of the village there is a small harbour and a white chapel.
-From here you can take a beaten path to the ruins of Vigla Castle.
-Once at the top, you will have a fantastic view of the entire bay of Skala Eresou.
+To the east of the village is a small harbor and a white chapel.
+From here, a footpath leads you to the ruins of Vigla Castle.
+Once at the top, you’ll have a fantastic view of the entire bay of Skala Eresou.

 Lesvos skala eresou castle vigla kastro

-View of the Aegean Sea from the ruins of Vigla Castle
+View of the Aegean Sea from the Vigla castle ruins

-On the hill once lay ancient Eressos, where the famous poet Sappho was born.
-She was considered the most important poet of antiquity.
-Her passionate lyrics and dream-like songs, especially about women and their sensuality, coined the term “Sappian” or “lesbian” love many years later.
-Therefore, the island and especially Skala Eresou is still a popular destination for lesbian women today.
+The ancient town of Eressos once stood on this hill, where the famous poet Sappho is believed to have been born.
+She was considered the most significant female poet of antiquity.
+Her passionate writings and dreamlike songs, particularly those about women and their sensuality, shaped the concept of “Sapphic” or “lesbian” love many years later.
+That is why the island, and especially Skala Eresou, remains a popular destination for lesbian women today.

 Lesvos skala eresou cats lesbos